 If your usual schedule was 9-5, stick to it.
 If you usually leave the office at 5, don't let yourself sneak back to your email just before bed or before your morning coffee.
 Keeping a routine is essential for avoiding burnout and maintaining the structure you once had.
 As a bonus, it's easier to figure out what day of the week it is.

 If you are now conducting most of your meetings via video calls, it's best to invest in the necessary equipment.
 Like having a professional portrait, you want your video to be well lit.
 Setting up your computer so you face the window is best; if a large window is not available, you should look into getting some small continuous lights.
 Your computer's or webcam's built-in microphone is almost certainly not great for audio quality.
 Invest in a quality microphone; today, there are plenty of USB-powered microphones.

 Check your background; we cannot stress this enough.
 We have heard enough embarrassing cringe-worthy stories to last a lifetime.
 Before every video call, review your surroundings for anything incriminating, and make sure anyone living with you knows you will be on a video call.
 Use a plain wall, bookshelf or poster, and be wary of mirrors for your background.

 Now that you don't see your co-workers and clients regularly, it's an ideal time to update your portrait for your online biographies and LinkedIn profiles.
 You want the best impression of yourself to be what others think of and what is readily available.

 We offer high-quality portrait packages at extremely economical prices to help you look your best.
-Our portrait sessions are done with social distancing and with the highest safety standards.
-As always, we offer in-home and in-office setup, so you do not have to travel, and our equipment is thoroughly sanitized between appointments.
+Our portrait sessions are done with social distancing and the highest safety standards.
+We offer in-home and in-office setup, so you do not have to travel, and our equipment is thoroughly sanitized between appointments.
 Outdoor options are also available for those looking to make use of the fantastic summer weather.

 5. Consider a Photo Signature